 Dental fluorosis happens when you consume too much fluoride while your teeth are still forming under your gums.
 This results in white spots on the surface of your teeth.
 Other than the appearance of white spots, dental fluorosis doesn’t cause any symptoms or harm.

 It tends to affect only children under the age of 8 who have permanent teeth still coming in.
 Children are also more likely to swallow toothpaste, which contains significantly more fluoride than fluoridated water.

 You can reduce your child’s risk of developing dental fluorosis by supervising them when they brush their teeth to make sure they aren’t swallowing large amounts of toothpaste.

 Skeletal fluorosis is similar to dental fluorosis, but it involves bones instead of teeth.
 Early symptoms include joint pain and stiffness.
 Over time, it can alter bone structure and cause the calcification of ligaments.

-It tends to result from long-term exposure to high levels of fluoride, often in drinking water.
+It tends to result from to high levels of fluoride, often in drinking water.
 Several things can cause excessive fluoride in water, including accidental contamination from fires or explosions.
 Some areas, including large parts of Africa and Asia, also have large geologic deposits of fluoride, which can contaminate water supplies.